why won't after market ket cylinder work in my car?

 • MEMBER

-I have a 1995 Toyota Camry I replaces the key cylinder two times in the past month after the original went bad.
-It works for about 2 weeks and then it just stop turning same thing happened twice.
+I have a 1995 Toyota Camry I replaces the key cylinder two times in the past month after the original went bad. it works for about 2 weeks and then it just stop turning same thing happened twice.
 My mechanic Is saying I may have to get the original from Toyota which they are telling me may coat $170 +220 to install it, Is this true that it is because its after market why it will not work?

-Thursday, May 24th, 2012 AT 11:10 PM
+May 24, 2012 at 11:10 PM

 RASMATAZ